auth0/docs/articles/client-platforms/vanillajs/08-calling-apis.md

   pkgType: 'js'
 }) %>

 `Auth0` exposes an assortment of API endpoints to assist you with authentication in your application.
 Auth0 suggests you conform to the RFC standard by sending the token through the `Authorization` header when calling an API.
+For a detailed description of API tutorials, see the [full documentation](https://auth0.com/docs/quickstart/backend).

 ## Sending Authenticated HTTP Requests